verdaux/BookNotes/Impressors 5.md

 - [ ] The air between us caught fire
 - [ ] The price of anything is the amount of life you exchange for it - Henry David Thoreau
 - [ ] Skin like butter, hugs like no other.
 If I have children some day, she'll be the mother.
+- [ ] This may be frightening to the common brand of men.